 After review, qualified applicants will be invited to interview for a space in the program.

 A background check will be conducted on students selected to interview and tentatively selected for the course.
 You must complete and submit a background check within 7 days after the interview to receive final approval and acceptance into the course.
 Instructions to obtain a background check will be provided to selected applicants.
-Approximate cost to student is $68.
+The approximate cost to students is $68.

 Do I need to submit the original documentation of the paperwork required in my application?